camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

     - If NOT granted, the API Provider returns an error response indicating that Consent is required, and the API Consumer must handle the Consent capture process.
 - Covered scenarios:
   - Backend-to-backend integrations where the API Consumer acts on behalf of a User, and the User Identifier is known.
-  - Use cases where direct user interaction is not required at the time of the request, but prior consent has been obtained.
+  - Use cases where direct user interaction is not required at the time of the request because consent is not required or has already been obtained.

 ## CAMARA API Specification - Authorization and authentication common guidelines